rapid7/insightconnect-plugins/symantec_endpoint_security/help.md

 # Description

-Symantec Endpoint Security delivers the most complete, integrated endpoint security platform on the planet
+Broadcom Symantec Endpoint Security delivers the most complete, integrated endpoint security platform on the planet

 # Key Features

-Identify key features of plugin.
+* Get details about an agent

 # Requirements

-* Example: Requires an API Key from the product
-* Example: API must be enabled on the Settings page in the product's user interface
+* Credentials with system administrator privileges for a Broadcom Symantec Endpoint Protection server

 # Documentation

 ## Setup

 The connection configuration accepts the following parameters: